-Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Article 43.3(b): requirements under 21.9 must be met "as of the time of notification".
-Yes Verified?
-PCS Comment In prospectus: Revenue Priority of payments (prior to Enforcement Notice) Redemption Priority of Payments (prior to Enforcement Notice) Post-Enforcement Priority of Payments Trust Deed is cited in prospectus.
+58. The transaction documentation shall clearly specify the priorities of payment,

+In prospectus, see Section 5.2.
+Priority of Payments:

+Revenue Priority of payments (prior to Enforcement Notice)

+Redemption Priority of Payments (prior to Enforcement Notice)

+Priority of Payments Upon Enforcement

+Trust Deed is cited in prospectus.

 PCS has reviewed the relevant documents to satisfy itself that these criteria are met.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Egh Legislative text